Youth Tour / CYCLE

 CYCLE

-Essays must be typed and double-spaced, and pages should be numbered.
+Essays must be typed, double-spaced, and 400-500 words in length.
 Essays will be judged anonymously, so do not include your name on any of your essay pages.
-Judging criteria includes Theme Development/Knowledge of Essay Topic, Originality, Grammar/Spelling, Neatness/Followed Guidelines, and Extra Credit.
+Judging criteria includes Theme Development, Originality, Grammar/Spelling, Composition, and Neatness/Appearance.
+More information on judging criteria can be found below the application form.

 Contest Rules